-Social Security Consultant Near MeMaximize Your Social Security Income With Knowledgeable Financial Advisors in Edwardsville, IL
+Social Security Consultant Near MeGet the Most From Your Social Security Benefits With Knowledgeable Retirement Planners in Edwardsville, IL

 Social security consultants near me in Edwardsville, IL.
-While it's reassuring that The U.S. Government provides an income for us after we've left the workforce, you still need to plan ahead to live the retirement you want.
-Qualified Social Security consultants in Edwardsville, IL can help you not only maximize your Social Security benefits, but provide a holistic retirement plan that includes income from a variety of sources.
-At Correct Capital Wealth Management, we get to know our clients personally and come up with a plan they're involved in so they feel secure about where their money in retirement will come from.
+While it may be reassuring that The U.S. Government provides an income for workers after we've left the workforce, you still need to plan ahead to live the golden years you want.
+Experienced Social Security consultants in Edwardsville, IL will work with you, not just to maximize your Social Security benefits, but provide a holistic retirement plan that includes income from IRAs, 401(k)s, and other retirement funds.
+At Correct Capital Wealth Management, we offer a variety of tools, resources, and insights to our clients so they feel confident about where their retirement income will come from.

-According to research from the Social Security Administration, Social Security represents about 30% of income for the elderly.
-When you initially apply your benefits, you only have one opportunity to claim the maximum income you are eligible for.
-Whether you're planning for decades into the future, or just need someone to look over your plan to ensure you have things lined up right for when you claim benefits soon, call Correct Capital's Edwardsville, IL Social Security consultants and fiduciary advisors today at 314-930-401(k) or contact us online.
+According to the Social Security Administration's 2022 Fact Sheet, over a third of Americans receive 50% or more of their retirement income from Social Security.
+When you initially apply your benefits, you only have one opportunity to claim the most amount of benefits you are eligible for.
+Whether you still have a lot of work to do before you decide to retire, or just need someone to look over your plan to ensure you're set up to get your full benefits for when you apply soon, reach out to Correct Capital's Edwardsville, IL Social Security consultants and fiduciary advisors today at 877-930-4015 or fill out our online form.

-7 Ways to Increase Your Social Security Check in Edwardsville, IL
+7 Ways to Maximize Your Social Security Benefits in Edwardsville, IL

 1. Wait to Claim Benefits